Safe Sport

 University of Calgary

-The university has developed a process for addressing workplace complaints that includes both a formal investigation process and more informal resolution options.
+The university has a process for addressing workplace complaints that includes both formal investigations and informal resolution options.

-In general, when a complaint is received by HR, a determination as to whether a formal investigation is necessary will be made upon assessing the complaint and following an initial consultation with the complainant.
+When a complaint is received by HR, the need for a formal investigation is determined after an initial assessment and consultation with the complainant.

-For an overview of the HR formal investigation process see the Investigation Flow Chart.
+• For an overview of the investigation process, see the Investigation Flow Chart.

-To register a formal complaint, use the Complaint Form.
+• To submit a formal complaint, complete the Complaint Form.

 Ashley Boglis — Faculty of Kinesiology HR